List of Underworld characters: Alexander Corvinus

 At the time of Underworld: Evolution, Alexander was operating under the alias of Lorenz Macaro, and ran his operation from the ship "Sancta Helena".
 He meets with Selene and Michael, who ask for his help to destroy Markus and William.
 He reveals that no matter what they have become, he cannot help Selene and Michael against them, for they are his own sons.
 Alexander has come into possession of Viktor's body (and Viktor's half of the prison key that holds William Corvinus).
 Alexander is visited by Markus, who impales him with his wing talon, takes Viktor's half of the key and leaves him for dead.

 As Alexander lays dying, he calls Selene to him to drink some of his pure immortal blood.
 The blood, he tells her, will make her "the future" and is her only hope of being strong enough to destroy the Corvinus brothers.
 After Selene and Michael leave, Alexander detonates a case of explosives on his ship, obliterating it in the harbor, along with killing himself.
 His blood enhances Selene's powers, making her equal to the Hybrid Markus in strength and giving her an immunity to sunlight, ultimately allowing her to defeat him.
 She tells Detective Sebastian in Underworld: Awakening about getting her sunlight immunity from Alexander, referring to it as a gift from him.
 Detective Sebastian displays knowledge of who Alexander is when Selene brings him up.
+Without Alexander and his Cleaners to hide the truth of immortals from the world, the result makes the human race aware of the immortals and they launch a war to eradicate both species.

 Michael Corvin

-Michael Corvin (in Hungarian: Corvin Mihály) is a medical student who is a direct descendant of Alexander Corvinus.
+Michael Corvin (in Hungarian: Corvin Mihály) is a Hungarian-American medical student who is a direct descendant of Alexander Corvinus.
 He is portrayed by Scott Speedman in the first two films and appears in cameo appearances in Underworld: Awakening and Underworld: Blood Wars by Trent Garrett.
 Bitten first by Lucian and later by Selene, he metamorphosed into a Lycan/Vampire Hybrid.
 Being a hybrid, Michael can regenerate cells and muscle tissues as well as internal organs even when he is dead, as long as his body stays intact: such as when Markus killed him by impaling him through the chest.
 Counting the unborn child of Lucian and Sonja, Michael is the second Lycan/Vampire Hybrid.
 In the beginning Awakening, he was captured along with Selene by the Lycan-run corporation Antigen, being labeled "Subject 0".
 By the end of the film, he seemingly escaped from stasis with his current whereabouts being unknown.
 However, it is revealed in Blood Wars that Michael was abducted by Marius, who then killed him and stole his blood in order to become stronger.
 He also plays a role in the third part of the animated shorts in Underworld: Endless War voiced by Mark Oliver.